mpilone/hazelcastmq/README.md

 ### Not Going to Work Any Time Soon
 * Transaction message reception or ACK/NACK (i.e. always auto ACK)

-## STOMP Client Features (in hazelcastmq-stomp-client)
+## Yeti STOMP Framework Features (in yeti)

 ### Implemented
 * STOMP 1.2 protocol (which is mostly backward compatible to 1.1)
-* All frame commands
+* Simple Stomplet structure for handling frame commands
+* Pure Netty configuration for endless network I/O configuration options
-* Push and pull message consumption APIs
+* STOMP client implementation support async and sync message receiption
 * Frame builder for fluent frame construction
 * Header encoding/decoding of special characters

 ### Not Implemented Yet
-* Heart-beat
+* Heart-beat (but probably coming soon)
 * Protocol version negotiation
 * Probably 100 other things I've missed

+### Yeti, Really?
+The name Yeti came about because:
+1. All the cool variations of STOMP are already taken by other [implementations](http://stomp.github.io/implementations.html).
+2. It is a fun play on words with Netty Yeti STOMP.
+3. My daughter was watching Backyardigans and [this song](http://www.nickjr.com/kids-videos/backyardigans-the-yeti-stomp.html) gets stuck in your head.

 ## Examples